 - If your use case has many long-running tasks then you might experience that the Airflow scheduler loop introduces significant latency.
 To avoid this you can use a Kubernetes executor to scale it to run thousands of concurrent workflows.

 - The centralized nature of the Airflow scheduler introduces a single point of failure for the system.

 - There is no support for dependency resolution and so tasks cannot communicate with each other.

-- Creating custom hooks and operators adds additional operational overhead and takes away your focus from your core business outcomes.
+- Creating custom hooks and operators adds additional operational overhead and take away your focus from your core business outcomes.

-Airflow is free and open source, licensed under the Apache License 2.0.
+Airflow is free and open source, licensed under Apache License 2.0.

 - Analytics systems

 Many companies are using Apache Kafka as their backbone.
 For example